-Community shows its pride | Good Times
+Community Shows Its Pride | Good Times

 In those days, LGBTQ largely had to live in the shadows, lest they draw scorn from a society not yet evolved enough to accept them.

-Johnson, who is Executive Director for Housing Santa Cruz County and is active in several areas of the county, served as grand Marshal for this year’s Santa Cruz Pride parade, which took place Sunday in Santa Cruz.
+Johnson, who is Executive Director for Housing Santa Cruz County, served as Grand Marshal for this year’s Santa Cruz Pride parade, which took place Sunday in Santa Cruz.

 “I know that, me being the Grand Marshall, they would be so proud,” she said.
 “So I’m standing on their shoulders today.”